USEPA/PRTR-QSTR-models/README.md

           --host HOST          The computer hosting for the database --port PORT          Port used by the database engine --db_name DB_NAME    Database name
-          --sql_file {True,False}
+          --id                 What id would your like to use for the data preparation workflow --before_2005        Would you like to include data reported before 2005?
+          --including_groups   Would you like to include the chemical groups --grouping_type      How you want to calculate descriptors for the chemical groups --flow_handling      How you want to handle the transfer flow rates --number_of_intervals How many intervals would you like to use for the transfer flow rates --output_column      What column would you like to keep as the classifier output --outliers_removal   Would you like to keep the outliers --balanaced_split    Would you like to obtain an stratified train-test split?
+          --dimensionality_reduction What method for dimensionality reduction would you like to apply?.
+In this point, after encoding, we only apply feature      transformation by FAMD - Factor Analysis of Mixed Data or feature selection by UFS - Univariate Feature Selection with mutual infomation (filter method) or RFC - Random Forest Classifier (embedded method via feature importance)
+          --balanced_dataset  Would you like to balance the dataset --classification_type What kind of classification problem would you like --target_class       If applied, What is the target class (only for multi-model binary classification) --input_file        Do you have an input file?
-                               Would you like to obtain .SQL file
+          --save_info          Would you like to save information?
+          --data_fraction_to_use  What fraction of the data would you like to use?'
    </li>
    <li>
-    You must indicate the value for each parameter, e.g., if you would like to name your database as PRTR, you write <code>--dn_name PRTR</code>.
+    You must indicate the value for each parameter.
 Each argument except <code>--password</code> has a default value (see the table below)

    |Argument|Default| Comment |
    |---|---|---|